wizardofzos/pyracf/docs/RuleVerifier.rst

 Rules example
 -------------

-Rules are processed as a python dictionary, using the dictionary keys as directive and parameter names, and the dictionary values as parameters.
+Rules are processed as a python dictionary, using the dictionary keys as directive and parameter names, and the dictionary values as criteria and parameters.
 To improve readability, you can use yaml to write and store rules, but keep in mind that yaml aggressively interprets parameter values as bool, int or float values, unless you add quotes around the value.
 See `The yaml document from hell <https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell>`__.